Important Facts for Critical Congenital Heart Disease (CCHD) Screening

 DefinitionPercentage of Utah newborns screened for state mandated CCHD screening (by pulse oximetry) and the results.

-DenominatorThe number of live born infants born to Utah residents during the year.
+DenominatorThe number of live born infants born in Utah during the year.

 Healthy People Objective MICH-32.1:Increase the number of States and the District of Columbia that verify through linkage with vital records that all newborns are screened shortly after birth for conditions mandated by their State-sponsored screening program